craftninja/massive_app/README.md

 # README

-## Massive App is a Rails practice project containing CRUD databases
+## Massive App is a Rails practice project containing CRUD database management

 To get this party started: